opennode/waldur-zabbix/docs/index.rst

-Welcome to NodeConductor Zabbix plugin's documentation!
+Welcome to Waldur Zabbix plugin's documentation!
 =======================================================

 Zabbix service provides an interface to Zabbix monitoring system.